lipsia-fmri/lipsia/INSTALL.rst

 `````````````````````````
  ::

-We recommend adding them to the .bashrc, so that you can start lipsia from anywhere within the terminal.
-Furthermore, the library path needs to be set.
-Add the following two lines to ~/.bashrc (for ubuntu, for OSX ~/.bash_profile)
+The following changes need to be performed to your local bash profile (for ubuntu ~/.bashrc, for OSX ~/.bash_profile) Furthermore, the library path needs to be set.
+Add the following two lines to

  ::